 Data projectors have become a common sight in school classrooms, often in conjunction with an interactive whiteboard.
 Long periods of continuous use coupled with the transfer of a large amount of thermal energy from the projector's bulb means that they frequently break down, often in such a manner that they become uneconomic to repair.
-In this paper the operation of a data projector is discussed and the potential of a disassembled data projector for teaching light, colour and digital photography is examined.
+In this article, the operation of a data projector is discussed and the potential of a disassembled data projector for teaching light, colour and digital photography is examined.
+For the purposes of this article the term 'data projector' will refer to 3LCD projectors, the type most commonly found in classrooms; digital light processing projectors are discussed briefly at the end of the article.